 Four masked intruders broke in to the upstate New York house of Todd Rundgren today in 1980, and after tying him and his girlfriend up, proceeded to remove everything of value including stereo gear and paintings, and though he was blindfolded, Todd told police that one of the robbers had been humming his hit I Saw The Light.

 Mick Jagger's common-law marriage to model Jerry Hall was declared null and void by a high court in London today in 1999, as their Hindu ritual had taken place in Bali, Indonesia and wasn't recognized by British or Indonesian law.
 Mick had dumped wife Bianca for Jerry, and Jerry in turn dumped Roxy Music singer Brian Ferry for Mick.
-The two had 4 children, and Jerry settle for an undisclosed sum out of court, reportedly less than the £30 million she was seeking.
+The two had 4 children, and Jerry settle for an undisclosed sum out of court, reportedly less than the £30 million she was seeking, but Jerry made out all right, eventually finding an even richer husband, media mogul Rupert Murdoch..

 Rock and Roll Birthdays

-Danny Bonaduce is 59.
-Sure, we had his birthday party Friday, but who wants to party on a Monday?
-The former bass player for The Partridge Family was discovered to not, in fact, be able to play bass at all, and was demoted to a career as a celebrity boxer, Charlie Sheen-type social pariah, and then the ultimate insult, radio disc-jockey here at KZOK.
+Danny Bonaduce is 60.
+The former bass player for The Partridge Family was discovered to not, in fact, be able to play bass at all, and was demoted to a career as a celebrity boxer, Charlie Sheen-type social pariah, and then the ultimate insult, radio disc-jockey here at KZOK, though he is finally getting proficient on guitar.
+He once told us he got to keep the red Fender Mustang bass he most often held on the show, which would be worth a small fortune now, but traded it for a bag of bunk weed when he was in high school.